 Today, you are free to explore the fascinating city of Lo Manthang.
 The city contains about 150 houses, as well as residences for its many lamas.
 There are four major temples within the city and one of these, Champa Lhakang, contains a huge clay statue of Buddha as well as elaborates mandalas painted on the walls.
 The king's palace is an imposing building in the center of the city and is occupied by the current King and Queen.
 Although his duties are largely ceremonial, the King is respected by the people.
 Throughout the kingdom, the villagers continue to seek his advice regarding many issues.
 It is possible to hire horses to visit these valleys, but this short tour will incur extra costs. .

 We begin our return journey from Lo Manthang, taking the upper highland route.
 This highland route offers dramatic views of Lo Manthang and the Charang Valley, with snow clad peaks in the background.
 Just past the settlement of Lo Gekar, we reach the oldest monastery in Mustang, the Ghar Gompa. .

 We continue our journey on the highland route, crossing alpine meadows before dropping down a steep eroded gully to Dhakmar for lunch.
 After lunch, we walk through the pretty valley, climb to a ridge and descend from there back to Ghami. .

-We take a spectacular early morning flight along the Kali Gandaki gorge to Pokhara and catch a connecting flight back to Kathmandu. .
+We take a spectacular early morning flight along the Kali Gandaki gorge to Pokhara.
+From Pokhara we take a connecting flight to Kathmandu. .

 This is a long trek that goes right into remotest corner of high mountain country and over high pass.
 Physically quite tiring, it involves approx 6-8 hours trekking along rocky ridges.
 No previous experience is required, you should be moderately fit, used to some regular exercise and enjoy walking in the high altitude conditions.